I’ve always had a sweet tooth.

 Here are some foods that you thought were healthy (but aren’t really):

-Breakfast cereals are super convenient for a busy lifestyle, but they aren’t healthy.
+Breakfast cereals are convenient for a busy lifestyle, but they aren’t healthy.
 A home-cooked breakfast would be healthy.

 Low-Fat Food.
 It means they removed the fat but increased the sugar to make it still taste good.
 All that excess sugar is going to turn into fat inside you anyway.
 Fat-free yoghurt, cookies, ice cream—they are all the same.